ftm1337/docs/docs/elRETRO/Benefits/stakers.md

 # Benefits to Stakers

-- elRETRO stakers enjoy actual curated Real Yield, paid in pure BNB.
+- elRETRO stakers enjoy actual curated Real Yield, paid in pure MATIC.

 - On top of this, while staked, their positions also grow in price relative to normal RETRO token via autocompounding of rebases, and this supercharges the realized ROIs even more!